Medicine

 Career options

-On graduation you will gave gained an MBBS primary medical qualification, with both the practical and clinical skills specific to medicine and the professional and the personal attributes necessary to become a doctor.
+On graduation you will have gained an MBBS primary medical qualification, with both the practical and clinical skills specific to medicine and the personal and professional attributes necessary to become a doctor.
 There are a wide variety of professional roles which you can choose to specialise in upon completion of your Foundation Training.

 Career options can be found at: